dreyescat/bootstrap-rating/README.md

 ## Dependencies

-Bootstrap Rating depends on [jQuery](http://jquery.com/) and Bootstrap for the rating symbols.
-Actually, it depends on the glyphs in font format that Bootstrap provides.
+Bootstrap Rating depends on [jQuery](http://jquery.com/) and can use Bootstrap for the rating symbols.
+Actually, the glyphs in font format that Bootstrap provides.

     <link href="dist/css/bootstrap.css" rel="stylesheet">
     <script type="text/javascript" src="dist/js/jquery-1.10.2.js"></script>